NeuroML/Documentation/source/Userdocs/ExtendingNeuroMLv2WithLEMS.md

 (userdocs:extending:examplexml)=
 ## Example: Lorenz model for cellular convection

-Let us create a new LEMS ComponentType.
+Let us create a new LEMS `ComponentType`, one that is not neuroscience specific.
 We will first create it using the plain XML and then see how it can be done using the Python pyLEMS API.

 For this example, we will use the Lorenz model for cellular convection {cite}`Lorenz1963`.